-3.7 Instrument stability
+3.9 Instrument stability

-We present here some of the results on instrument stability, as known at the end of Commissioning 1.
 Two kinds of instabilities have been observed.
 The first one affects the detector system in the form of varying bias structure, difficult to subtract.
 The second one is a temperature dependent flat-field effect.
 The former instability has been very much reduced by improving the detector hardware and the introduction of a new continuous clocking scheme introduced after 19 July 2015.
 The latter has been addressed by the use of illumination frames taken several times during the night.